6 Things to Know About Depreciating Your Vehicle

 - Any other costs related to the purchase

-Major improvements, such as replacing the engine in a car is depreciable.
+Major improvements, such as replacing the engine in a car are depreciable.

 Depreciation and casualty losses previously deducted reduce basis.